GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 used, they can cause problems when there are surface breakages (which is allowed per the rules of unstable functionality, explained in [JLBP-3](JLBP-3.md)).
-To avoid widespread pain that would be caused by such breakages, treat the unstable features as "common-law GA", and then promote them to a stable version, even if the functionality is not complete.
+To avoid widespread pain that would be caused by such breakages, treat the unstable features as "common-law GA", and then promote such widely-used libraries to stable versions, even if the functionality is not complete.
 Stability is not about completeness but about guarantees not to break users' code frequently.